 Cinnamon Lakeside Colombo

-Voted on of the best 5 star hotels in Colombo, the Cinnamon Lakeside is the perfect urban getawary with elegant and spacious rooms.
-All have a spectacular view of either the city's skyline or the tranquil waters of the Beira Lake and feature a pillow menu for the ultimate night's sleep and WiFi.
+Voted one of the best 5 star hotels in Colombo, the Cinnamon Lakeside is the perfect urban getawary with elegant and spacious rooms and excellent facilities.
+All guestrooms have a spectacular view of either the city's skyline or the tranquil waters of the Beira Lake and feature a pillow menu for the ultimate night's sleep and WiFi.
 The Azmaara Spa offers a tantalizing range of treatments administered by Balinese therapists.
 The resort also houses ten different restaurants, considered the best in Colombo, including the specialty lounge bar, 7 Degrees North.

 Colombo Tailor made suggestions